Client Transitions / Data Migration

 New Link Consulting (NLC) has a proven track record in enabling global financial institutions to migrate client data between systems and data stores whilst ensuring minimal disruption to services delivered.
 The following insights outline our accumulated experience in some of the key elements necessary to navigate client migrations successfully.

 Understanding Business Objectives and Client Imperatives

 Initiation activities relate to understanding the drivers for change and what the organisation is looking to achieve when the programme has completed.
 This is often best achieved by investing time upfront to determine a thorough set of design principles which align with the underlying business drivers.
-In complex change initiatives like client transitions this can be used to develop a comprehensive RFP and a framework to score shortlisted vendors on their responses.
+In complex change initiatives like client transitions this can be used to develop a comprehensive request for proposal (RFP) and assessment framework to score shortlisted vendors on their responses.

 RFP criteria can include factors such as:

 - Does the system cover all of the functionality required to provide quality services to clients?